pbloem/peterbloem.nl/blog/pca.md

 <p>First, note that many different vectors $\rc{\w}$ define the same <span class="rc">dotted line</span> in the image above.
 So long as the vector points in the same direction, any length of vector defines the same line, and if we rescale \(z_\gc{i}\) properly, the reconstructed points \(\x'_\gc{i}\) will also be the same.
 To make our solution unique, we will <em>constrain</em> \(\rc{\w}\) to be a unit vector.
 That is, a vector with length one: \(\rc{\w}^T\rc{\w} = 1\).</p>

 <aside>
 To be more precise, this doesn't leave a unique solution, but two solutions, assuming that a single direction is optimal, since the unit vector can point top right, or bottom left.
+In other words, if $\rc{\w}$ is a solution, then so is $-\rc{\w}$.
 </aside>

 The second simplification is that we can get rid of \\(\rc{\v}\\).
 Imagine that we have  some fixed \\(\rc{\w}\\) (that is, the <span>dotted line</span> is fixed).
 Can we work out which choice of \\(\x_\gc{i}\\) on the line will minimize the <span class="bc">reconstruction error</span>?
 We will go into a bit of detail here, since it helps to set up some intuitions that will be important in the later sections.